shunk031/shunk031.github.io/content/home/experience.md

   date_start = "2018-06-01"
   date_end = "2018-08-01"
   description = """
   I have advised how to solve practical problems of existing services that use machine learning algorithms and deep learning models.
-Additionally I have shown examples of the kind of problems recent deep learning models are capable of solving.
+Additionally, I have shown examples of the kind of problems recent deep learning models are capable of solving.
   """

 [[experience]]